asyncapi/java-template/README.md

   # assumption is that generator sources are cloned on the same level as the template
   ../generator/cli.js https://bit.ly/asyncapi ./ -o output
   ```
+# Here we should have Docker Info
+# Here we should add more information to the Development section
+We need to also explain to people in this file where important code aspects live.
+If someone was using our template where would they add their logic to change things etc.